frankschae/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in physics within the "Quantum Computing and Quantum Technology" PhD school at the University of Basel.
-Currently, I am participating in the Google Summer of Code 2020 program.
-My project focuses on the implementation of  "High weak order stochastic differential equation solvers and their utility in neural stochastic differential equations" in Julia.
-The project is carried in collaboration with my mentors Chris Rackauckas, Moritz Schauer, and Yingbo Ma.
+I am a PhD candidate in physics in the [Bruder group](https://quantumtheory-bruder.physik.unibas.ch/en/) within the "Quantum Computing and Quantum Technology" PhD school at the University of Basel.
+I have participated in the Google Summer of Code 2020 program with [the project](https://summerofcode.withgoogle.com/archive/2020/projects/5076877036748800/) "High weak order stochastic differential equation solvers and their utility in neural stochastic differential equations" within the Julia Language organization.
+The project was supervised by [Chris Rackauckas](https://github.com/ChrisRackauckas), [Moritz Schauer](https://github.com/mschauer), and  [Yingbo Ma](https://github.com/YingboMa).
+Since 2020, I am a member of the [SciML](https://sciml.ai/) open source software organization for scientific machine learning.